 Figure 66: The CityGML import dialog.

 Input file selection.
 At the top of the Import dialog [1], a list of one or more CityGML files to be imported must be provided.
 Files can be selected through clicking on the Browse button, which opens a regular file selection dialog.
 Alternatively, you can drag&drop files from your preferred file explorer onto the Import tab.
 If the file list already contains entries, the drag&drop operation will replace its content.
 If you want to keep the previous entries and only append additional files, keep the CTRL key pressed while dropping (on Windows).
 The Remove button or DEL key lets you remove selected entries from the input files.
 Note that adding folders to the list is also supported.
 Each folder will be recursively scanned for CityGML files, and every CityGML file found will be imported.

+The importer supports the following file formats for CityGML datasets: 1) regular XML files (*.gml, *.xml), 2) GZIP compressed XML files (*.gz, *.gzip), and 3) ZIP archives (*.zip).
+ZIP archives are recursively scanned for contained XML files.
+Additional files such as texture images will also be imported from the ZIP archive if they are correctly referenced from the XML file(s) using relative paths within the ZIP archive.

 Workspace selection.
 If the 3D City Database instance is version-enabled (Oracle only), the name of the workspace into which the data shall be imported can be specified [2].
 If no workspace is given, the default workspace is assumed (Oracle: LIVE).